-- 2.1 That Planning Committee recommends to Executive that the draft joint West London Waste Plan be agreed for formal public consultation. - 2.2 Notes that approval is also being sought to undertake consultation on the draft West London Waste Plan by five other west London councils, namely Hillingdon, Ealing, Harrow, Hounslow and Richmond upon Thames, as members of the West London Waste Authority partnership.
+- 2.1 That Executive notes the views expressed, and recommendation made, by Planning Committee in making a decision on the Waste DPD. - 2.2 That Executive agrees the draft joint West London Waste Plan for formal public consultation for 6 weeks commencing in mid January 2011. - 2.2 Notes that approval is also has been, or is being, sought to undertake consultation on the draft West London Waste Plan by five other west London councils, namely Hillingdon, Ealing, Harrow, Hounslow and Richmond upon Thames, as members of the West London Waste Authority partnership.